Microsoft AI demands more power. Can a WA fusion company supply it?

 Nuclear fusion is the process of joining atoms together through extremely high temperatures and pressure, which releases a tremendous amount of energy.
 It happens naturally in stars, where hydrogen is essentially squeezed into helium, releasing light and heat.
 On Earth, labs typically create those conditions using lasers or – as in Helion’s case – magnets to heat and compress particles until they combine.

-Helion has attracted $1 billion in funding since it was founded in 2013, including from OpenAI CEO Sam Altman and other Silicon Valley titans like Peter Thiel, and it recently announced its latest prototype reached 150 million degrees Celsius — 10 times the temperature of the sun’s core — but short of the 250-300 million degrees the company says it needs for commercial operations.
+Helion has attracted $1 billion in funding since it was founded in 2013, including from OpenAI CEO Sam Altman and other Silicon Valley titans like Peter Thiel, and it recently announced its latest prototype reached 270 million degrees Farenheit – 10 times the temperature of the sun’s core – but short of the 250-300 million degrees the company says it needs for commercial operations.

 Kirtley said the company is racing toward its 2028 deadline partly because it has to pay penalties to Microsoft if it fails, but mostly because of how critical its mission is.